theAids/pantolav.github.io/mongodb.md

 7. Click `CREATE`.
 When asked to restage your application, click the `RESTAGE` button.
 Wait for your application to restage.

-8. Open a new tab and go to `http://mongodb-<your name>.mybluemix.net`.
+8. In your computer, open a text editor.
+Copy these lines and save them as follows:

-9. In your computer, open a text editor.
-Copy these lines and save them as follows: gagamba.json
+	gagamba.json
 	```text
 	{